-Pastry Arts - Associate of Applied Technology Degree / Associate in Applied Science - T Degree
+Pastry Arts - Associate of Applied Technology Degree

-The Pastry Arts program at Clover Park Technical College offers a five-quarter Associate in Applied Science - T degree, as well as a three-quarter certificate program for students seeking entry into, or career advancement in, the pastry arts job market, specifically as a pastry arts chef.
+The Pastry Arts degree program at Clover Park Technical College is a six-quarter degree program designed for students seeking entry into, or career advancement in, the pastry arts job market, specifically as a pastry arts chef.

-Prepares student for careers as bakers, pastry chefs and other pastry arts positions.
+This program prepares student for careers as bakers, pastry chefs and other pastry arts positions.
 Students already working in the culinary arts field can select a study path that will expand their skills and further their employment potential.
 The Pastry Arts degree is designed to provide hands-on training that will prepare students for careers in pastry arts.